open-sdr/openwifi/doc/README.md

 Above APIs are called actively by upper layer.
 When they are called, the driver (sdr.c) will do necessary job over SDR platform.
 If necessary the driver will call other component drivers (tx_intf_api/rx_intf_api/openofdm_tx_api/openofdm_rx_api/xpu_api) for helping.

-For receiving packet from the air, FPGA will raise interrupt (if the frame filtering rule allows) to Linux, then the funcion openwifi_rx_interrupt() of openwifi driver (sdr.c) will be triggered.
+For receiving a packet from the air, FPGA will raise interrupt (if the frame filtering rule allows) to Linux, then the function openwifi_rx_interrupt() of openwifi driver (sdr.c) will be triggered.
 In that function, ieee80211_rx_irqsafe() API is used to give the packet to upper layer.

+The packet sending is initiated by upper layer.
+After the packet is sent by the driver to FPGA, the upper layer will expect a sending report from the driver.
+Each time FPGA send a packet, an interrupt will be raised to Linux and trigger openwifi_tx_interrupt().
+This function will report the sending result (fail? succeed? number of retransmissions, etc.) to upper layer via ieee80211_tx_status_irqsafe() API.

 ## sdrctl command